 The EU is asking for opinions on whether we should kill smokers.

 Or they might as well be doing.
-In the latest loony law to be considered by this undemocratic body, the European Union are considering banning all smokeless tobacco throughout Europe.
+In the latest law to be considered by the body, the European Union are considering banning all smokeless tobacco throughout Europe.

 That’s despite the fact that smokeless tobacco is a safer alternative to cigarettes, and one that many smokers who can’t or don’t want to quit use to replace more dangerous cigarettes.